goharbor/harbor/docs/auth.md

 #Customize harbor auth with your key and certificate

 By default, harbor use default private key and certificate in authentication.
 The auth procedure is like [Docker Registry v2 authentication](https://github.com/docker/distribution/blob/master/docs/spec/auth/token.md).
-Also, you can customize your configuration with your own key and certificate.
+Also, you can customize your configuration with your own key and certificate with the following steps:

 1.If you already have a certificate, go to step 3.